Novartis lifts profit forecast for second quarter in a row

 Chief Executive Joe Jimenez told reporters that R&D spending, at around 22 percent of sales in the third quarter, was at the higher end of where the company would like it to be.

-He said the firm was scrutinising its pipeline to prioritise the most promising molecules and would consider partnership or licensing deals for some lower priority compounds.
+He said the firm was scrutinizing its pipeline to prioritize the most promising molecules and would consider partnership or licensing deals for some lower priority compounds.

 STRATEGIC REVIEW